-More than 2km of sand is found at the much wilder Sunny beach.
-The beach is long and narrow and backed by low scrub carpeted rocks.
-There are sun beds and cantinas but far fewer hotels around so it is tends to be much less crowded than the others.
+More than two kilometres of sand is found at the much wilder Sunny beach which is long and narrow and backed by low scrub carpeted rocks.
+There are sunbeds and cantinas but far fewer hotels around so it is tends to be much less crowded.

-At 3 km Magic beach, also called Poleni, is the longest, broadest and least tamed of them all.
-It is also the least populated, though there is still no shortage of sun beds and there are a few basic beach cantinas.
+At three kilometres Magic beach, also called Poleni, is the longest, broadest and least tamed of them all.
+It is also the least populated, though there is still no shortage of sunbeds and there are a few basic beach cantinas.

-The far western end of this strip is the beach called either Xerokambos beach or Exotic beach depending on whether you can pronounce Greek or not and is backed by an army tank and artillery range, so keep your head well down.
+The far western end of this strip is called either Xerokambos beach or Exotic beach depending on whether you can pronounce Greek and it's backed by an army tank and artillery range, so keep your head well down.

-Kardamena is rather different now, a heaving tourist resort of discos and burger bars that wouldn't look out of place on the Costa Brava.
-It is enjoying a resurgence in interest from major tour companies keen to cash in on the growing popularity.
+Kardamena a heaving tourist resort of discos and burger bars that wouldn't look out of place on the Costa Brava but is located just five kilometres south of Kos airport.

-A uniform grid of concrete closely follows the coastline and rows of bars and cafes open out onto wide sandy beaches that sweep out for around 5km either side of the Kardamena resort.
-The usual beach entertainment and watersports abound.
+A uniform grid of concrete closely follows the coast with rows of bars and cafes opening out onto wide sandy beaches that sweep for two kilometres each side of the resort.

-For the more sedate there are many interesting archaeological treasures to be seen, such as the Temple of Apollo, the early Christian basilicas and the Ancient Theatre.
-There are regular boat excursions to the volcanic islet of Nisyros and in summer there is the Kardamena White Bait Festival where the locals let their hair down with street parties.
+There are boat excursions to the volcanic islet of Nisyros and in summer during the White Bait Festival, even the locals let their hair down with street parties.